 - Creating a Runsheet (timeline) for the wedding.

 - Doing your best work on the day.

 Processes play a pivotal role in converting a lead, into a client who becomes a raving fan.
 This guide will help you to automate your wedding business with processes.

-One of the reasons a couple hire a Wedding Planner is to take off their shoulders some of the responsibility and stress that comes with organising a wedding and executing it on the day.
+One of the reasons a couple hires a Wedding Planner is to relieve them of some of the responsibility and stress that comes with organising a wedding and executing it on the day.
 They will look to you to mediate issues that arise through the wedding planning process and potentially on the wedding day itself.
 For this reason, you need to be a ‘doer’ who can negotiate, mediate and trouble-shoot.